-2. to adopt an order requiring the Minister for Agriculture and Food, on the basis of Articles L. 911-1 and L 911-2 of the Code de justice administrative (Code of Administrative Justice), to re-examine its request for the extension of Articles II and III of the inter-trade agreement 'Kiwifruit Hayward - harvesting date and marketing date - maturity' for the marketing years 2020 to 2022, within two months of the date of notification of the Council of State's decision;
+2. to adopt an order requiring the Minister for Agriculture and Food, on the basis of Article L. 911-1 of the Code de justice administrative (Code of Administrative Justice), to publish a notice concerning the tacit decision to extend the inter-trade agreement, within one month of notification of the Council of State's decision;